Beef: Cuts

+A poster at a butcher's shop denoting the various ways beef can be cut.

 Most beef can be used as is by merely cutting into certain parts, such as roasts, short ribs or steak (filet mignon, sirloin steak, rump steak, rib steak, rib eye steak, hanger steak, and others), while other cuts are processed (corned beef or beef jerky).
 Trimmings, on the other hand, which are usually mixed with meat from older, leaner (therefore tougher) cattle, are ground, minced or used in sausages.
 The blood is used in some varieties called blood sausage.
 Other parts that are eaten include other muscles and offal, such as the oxtail, liver, tongue, tripe from the reticulum or rumen, glands (particularly the pancreas and thymus, referred to as sweetbread), the heart, the brain (although forbidden where there is a danger of bovine spongiform encephalopathy, BSE, commonly referred to as mad cow disease), the kidneys, and the tender testicles of the bull (known in the United States as calf fries, prairie oysters, or Rocky Mountain oysters).
 Some intestines are cooked and eaten as is, but are more often cleaned and used as natural sausage casings.
 The bones are used for making beef stock.
 Meat from younger cows (calves) is called veal.
 Beef from steers and heifers is similar.

 Beef is first divided into primal cuts, large pieces of the animal initially separated by butchering.
 These are basic sections from which steaks and other subdivisions are cut.
 The term "primal cut" is quite different from "prime cut", used to characterize cuts considered to be of higher quality.
 Since the animal's legs and neck muscles do the most work, they are the toughest; the meat becomes more tender as distance from hoof and horn increases.
 Different countries and cuisines have different cuts and names, and sometimes use the same name for a different cut; for example, the cut described as "brisket" in the United States is from a significantly different part of the carcass than British brisket.